Some additional info for anybody considering to do the Murray River by kayak.

-The sweet spot is likely at the start of December where the temperature starts to rise, but historically still above my calculated minimum if you are traveling light, but maybe consider a November start if your considering a full source to sea trip.
+The sweet spot is likely at the start of December where the temperature starts to rise, but historically still above my calculated minimum if you are traveling light, but maybe consider a November start if you're considering a full source to sea trip.

-Standing advice is that summer is the best time to do the main leg on the Murray, due to the release of water for irrigation, but looking over the historical data suggest a peak in flows during spring and this slowly tapers off till early winter.
+Standing advice is that summer is the best time to do the main leg on the Murray, due to the release of water for irrigation, but looking over the historical data suggests a peak in flows during spring and this slowly tapers off till early winter.

-Heat is the second factor to consider, inland Australia can get very hot summer and very cold in winter!
+Heat is the second factor to consider, inland Australia can get very hot in summer and very cold in winter!
 Many would consider things to be more pleasant in Spring or Autumn.

 The final factor is the weather.
 While summer gets the heat waves, winter is more likely to get cold fronts and thus cold headwinds.